-Paid or incurred during the current tax year.
+- paid or incurred during the current Tax Year

 A business bad debt is a loss incurred from a debt acquired in your trade or business.
 Any additional bad debt is classified as such only if there is a close relationship between the debt and your trade or business.
 There must be a business reason for incurring the debt in order for it to be classified as related to your trade or employment status.

-Example.
-You make a bona fide loan to the corporation you work for as a requirement to maintain your employment.
+For example, you make a bona fide loan to the corporation you work for as a requirement to maintain your employment.
 If you do not receive proper reimbursement for such loan, it is classified as a business bad debt.

 Business Liability Insurance Premiums

 Insurance premium payments paid for protection against personal liability for wrongful acts on the job are tax deductible.

 If you break an employment contract, you may deduct any damages you pay your former employer if the damages are attributable to the pay you received from that employer.

 You can claim a depreciation deduction for a computer or cell phone that you use in your business if its use is: